 A cordial welcome to the University of Würzburg!
 We are pleased that you are interested in studying Psychology here within the Erasmus exchange program.
 Every year the University of Würzburg welcomes about 1200 exchange students who either study within the Erasmus program or a university partnership agreement.

-Announcement for international Master- and PhD-students: Registration for the summer school on social cognition and neuroscience now open!
+Announcement for international Master- and PhD-students in July 2018: Registration for the Würzburg Summer School READI now open!

 Important Dates and News